hamzahhisham306/reading-notes/Code 401 - Advanced Software Development/Graphs.md

 3- Difference between graph and tree

 1- Graph:
-     -Structure: It is a collection of vertices/nodes and edges.
+   - Structure: It is a collection of vertices/nodes and edges.
-     -Edges	:Each node can have any number of edges.
+   - Edges	:Each node can have any number of edges.
    - Types of Edges	:They can be directed or undirected
    - Root node	:A cycle can be formed.
    - Traversal	:For graph traversal, we use Breadth-First Search (BFS), and Depth-First Search (DFS).

 2- Tree:
-     -Structure: It is a collection of nodes and edges.
+   - Structure: It is a collection of nodes and edges.
-     -Edges	:If there is n nodes then there would be n-1 number of edges
+   - Edges	:If there is n nodes then there would be n-1 number of edges
    - Types of Edges	:They are always directed
    - Root node	There is a unique node called root(parent) node in trees.
    - Traversal: We traverse a tree using in-order, pre-order, or post-order traversal methods.
 .